 Fix 8: Understand how customer service is like sales

 Considering how similar sales and customer service processes are in terms of moving from resistance to interest to objections to actions can actually improve service quality.
 In sales, you are looking for a purchase agreement.
 In customer service, you are really looking for a positive referral.
 In communicating with your customer service agents, make sure to keep the emphasis on the customer’s value to the company.
 When you fix their problems, you are not doing them a favor, you are creating long term brand awareness and hopefully, a brand ambassador.
+Businesses looking to further their brand awareness online may well want to leverage the power of social media platforms like Instagram where they can use growth services (like this – https://nitreo.com/socialcaptain) in order to boost their following organically so they can get their message out to more people online.
+Alternatively, brand awareness could also be achieved by using SEO services to spread their brand message throughout the Internet search engine.
+Looking at websites like Lapshock may be able to explain how SEO can be used to promote brand awareness with more clarity.

 You might also want to think about using customer analytics to improve your ongoing marketing efforts.
 For instance, by listening to common feedback from your customers, you can start to gather data that can then be used to enhance your products and services.
 Quite often, the best people to ask for marketing insights are your own customers, so do not underestimate the power of your customer service team.
+You might discover new ways to help gain more customers by doing this, listen to how the customers found out about your business, what interested them in your service and how you can improve your business.
+Things like using Custom Water bottles for example (from sites like https://customwater.com/), might just be the thing your business needs to help you reach a wider audience, or perhaps offering a more personal service (e.g. by sending follow up emails), could be the perfect thing for your business to do in order to improve sales.

 The next generation of businesses will be able to survive whatever technological changes have in store by staying relevant in the lives of their customers.
 For current customer satisfaction winners like Amazon and Apple, reputation translates directly into higher premiums that their brands can charge.
 By providing amazing customer service, you can let your customers take over the job of promoting your brand for you on social media so you can put those advertising dollars back into your pocket.